GeorgeM2000/Arduino/README.md

 ---

 This repository contains simple Arduino projects.
-The description for each project is present in the corresponding folder.
+The description for each project is present in the corresponding file.